Revature-Nova/NovaBackEnd/README.md

 * Git & GitHub for version control
 * AWS PostgreSQL used with Hibernate deployed on AWS RDS for data persistence
 * AWS EC2, ElasticBeanstalk, S3, CodeBuild, CodePipeline
+* Docker for containerization
+* Jenkins for build pipeline

 ## Getting Started